Brett-Kennedy/GeneticDecisionTree/README.md

 Tuning
 Is easy to tune since few parameters. can try running with no mutating or combining.
 That's not really genetic, but can be fine, and is much faster.
 If good enough, you're done.
 If not, can run longer, or can try mutating & combining.
-Usually get a bit better results.
+Usually get a bit better results. usually more iterations is better, but is more inclined to overfit.
+Does not get more complex though, just tries more combinations.

 With the synthetic data, the tree found looks like:
 IF c < 0.9016